hpssjellis/neuro-ml/README.md

 - random reinforcement
 - sham reinforcement
 - algorithm-transfer controls
-- platform-comparison controls (CL1 versus MaxOne)
+- platform-comparison controls (Sandbox versus CL1 versus MaxOne)

 These controls distinguish reinforcement-dependent plasticity from spontaneous network dynamics and platform-specific artifacts, and mirror the control conditions used in the published DishBrain literature (e.g., feedback-without-sensory-input and sensory-input-without-feedback conditions, which showed no learning).

 ## Ethics and Laboratory Oversight

 All cell culture, stem-cell differentiation, and electrophysiology experiments will be conducted under the supervision of the host research laboratory and in accordance with institutional biosafety and ethics approvals.
+The Stage 0 sandbox involves no biological material whatsoever and is exempt from this oversight; it is included here specifically so students can be assessed on protocol design *before* any request to work with live tissue is made, keeping the ethics-approval scope tightly bounded to Stages 1 and 2.

 Students will participate in approved activities including experimental design, software development, stimulation-program development, quantitative data analysis, and scientific interpretation.
 Biological materials will remain under laboratory control at all times.